-O Describe, analyze and evaluate program's compliance with the standard component requirements based on the information collected through programme Self-evaluation Report, relevant enclosed documents and Site Visit; the analysis has to reflect problematic issues (if applicable)
+Describe, analyze and evaluate program's compliance with the standard component requirements based on the information collected through programme Self-evaluation Report, relevant enclosed documents and Site Visit; the analysis has to reflect problematic issues (if applicable)

 SER and Programme presented by GTTU shows, that Programme has one objective, 6 aims and 8 learning outcomes (hereinafter - LO).
 The Expert Team stressed, that the Programme should more focus on one main Programme aim and specific, but not general, skills and knowledges.
-It is the weakness point of the Programme, where some LOs are over-elaborated referring to specific subjects of criminal law institutes.
+It is the weakness point of the Programme, where some LOs are over-elaborated referring to specific subjects of private law institutes.
 For example, under Knowledge and Understanding, no references to specific topics are needed.
 Instead, emphasis should be given to the development of integrated and inter-disciplinary knowledge and skills.
-It is a Programme on master level and the focus is not in basic understanding of criminal law, evidence law, doctrine of crime or criminology but rather in deepening and integration of professional knowledge, critical thinking and research skills and professional competencies.
+It is a Programme on master level and the focus is not in basic understanding of private law, banking law, insurance law, but rather in deepening and integration of professional knowledge, critical thinking and research skills and professional competencies.